djaysnider/Perichore-Epic/README.md

 Copyright © Darrin Snider.

 Please don't redistribute the manuscripts.
+Please don't feed them to AI for summary, suggestions, opinions, or edits.

 Feel free to discuss them, critique them, point out continuity errors, and tell me when a chapter kept you up too late because you had to know what happened next.